 You can also prevent spots from appearing in certain areas by avoiding pressure or friction against your skin.
 Acne often appears under collars, helmets, or backpacks, or in areas where we lean on our skin.
 Picking or squeezing spots can also make acne worse by irritating them and spreading infection.
 Changing the way you interact with your skin can therefore help to prevent spots from appearing or getting worse.

 However, acne is mainly caused by processes that happen inside our bodies and that are outside our control so it isn’t usually possible to stop spots completely.
 Over the counter products can help when spots appear but if these don’t work or your acne is severe you should see a dermatologist in London.
 We offer a range of different treatments at HSDC to get rid of acne in teenagers.
 Acne treatment can reduce the severity of acne and help to clear up your skin quicker.
 Acne treatments range from medical lotion and medication based treatments to laser acne treatments.
-We can also provide personalised skincare tips and advice on acne scars.
+We can also provide personalised skincare tips and treatment for acne scars.